netgen/NetgenOpenGraphBundle/bundle/Resources/doc/USAGE.md

 If you need more complicated handling of fallback value, you can also override `getFallbackValue` method.
 Just like already implemented `getFieldValue`, the default implementation of this method simply casts second parameter (`$params[1]`) to string.

-For example, `ezimage` field type handler has the following custom implementation:
+For example, `ibexa_image` field type handler has the following custom implementation:

 ```php
 protected function getFallbackValue(string $tagName, array $params = []): string